Detecting Renewal States in Chains of Variable Length via Intrinsic Bayes Factors: Simulation Studies and Application

 Note that, especially for the datasets with small samples ($T_i = 1000$), outliers with large values are observed, having great effect on the computed averages, although the conclusions are not affected.
 For large datasets ($T_i = 5000$), we have smaller variance in the computed PBFs among different training sets compared to scenarios with sequences of smaller sizes.

 Therefore, we conclude that a decision based on GIBF leads to, at least, strong evidence in the scale from \citet{kass1995bayes} (greater than $1/2$ in $\log_{10}$ scale) for the correct hypothesis in all cases where we had $v = 2$ and $T_i = 2500$ or $5000$.
-The AIBF was not robust to the presence of outlier PBFs, leading to incorrect conclusions in the harder scenarios.
-Context trees that break renewal state condition on long-range contexts require larger samples ($T_i$ or $v$) in order to be captured and result in evidence against the renewal state hypothesis, while states that break renewal state condition in short contexts can be captured with smaller samples.
+The AIBF was not robust to the presence of outliers in the set of PBFs, leading to incorrect conclusions in the scenarios where the correct detection of the renewal state is harder task and the sample sequences are shorter.
+The present of outliers also suggests other functions to summarize PBFs other than geometric and arithmetic averages may be useful for avoiding having results highly influenced for the results obtained for particular test samples, like trimmed averages, removing the most extreme values from the IBF computation, or using the median PBF, which corresponds to a trimmed average trimming all but one value, as used in \citet{charitidou2018objective}.
+Context trees that break renewal state condition on long-ranged contexts require larger samples ($T_i$ or $v$) in order to be captured and result in evidence against the renewal state hypothesis, while states that break renewal state condition in short contexts can be immediately identified, even with short observed sequences.